themilar/bae.ly/README.md

 An example for Windows systems: `go build -o bae.exe`.
 Running the executable generates the following message which outlines all the commands and flags available:

 ```
+This is a command line application for shortening and managing URLS.

 Usage:
   bae [command]

 Available Commands:
-  auth        Provide your API key to make requests
+  auth        Authenticate requests using your API key
   completion  Generate the autocompletion script for the specified shell
   help        Help about any command
-  list        print a list of links you've shortend
+  list        List links you've shortend
-  shorten     shorten links
+  shorten     Shorten links

 Flags:
   -h, --help   help for bae